GenWise/razorpay-to-sheets/README.md

 4. Show detailed logs of the email sending process

 Common issues:

+1. **Non-ASCII characters**: If you see an error like `'ascii' codec can't encode character`, check your email and password for special characters and replace them.

-- **Authentication errors**: Make sure you're using an App Password for Gmail, not your regular password
+2. **Authentication errors**: Make sure you're using an App Password for Gmail, not your regular password.
+Regular passwords won't work if you have 2-factor authentication enabled.

-- **Security settings**: Check that your Gmail account allows "less secure apps" or use App Passwords
+3. **Security settings**: If you're not using an App Password, you may need to enable "Less secure app access" in your Google account settings.

-- **Environment variables**: Verify that EMAIL_SENDER and EMAIL_PASSWORD are correctly set in your .env file
+4. **Environment variables**: Verify that EMAIL_SENDER and EMAIL_PASSWORD are correctly set in your .env file and don't contain any whitespace or special characters.

+5. **Gmail limits**: Gmail has sending limits.
+If you're sending too many emails, you might hit these limits.

 ### Output Example